YiLimath/YiLimath.github.io/_pages/agent-system/deep-search.md

 generation, and thinking are separate stages; the two decisions make budget and evidence coverage explicit; reflection produces the next subqueries.*

+**In one sentence.** Decompose a broad question, gather evidence across rounds, and stop on a stated criterion rather than on the first plausible answer.

 ## Problem

 The first query is usually underspecified and retrieves only the obvious